QuantEcon/lecture-jax/lectures/jax_intro.md

 ```

-This code quite fast because it is running on a GPU.
+The code doesn't run as fast as we might hope, given that it's running on a GPU.

-But if we run it a second time it becomes even faster:
+But if we run it a second time it becomes much faster:

 ```{code-cell} ipython3
 %time f(x).block_until_ready()